departmentfortransport/street-manager-docs/docs/_articles/disruptions-to-service-availability.md

 **Production environment**

+* 25/06/2020 09:26 to 09:28: Production environment partially unavailable for 2 mins due to planned release.

 * 04/06/2020 12:30 to 13:10: Production environment partially unavailable for 40 mins due to planned release.

 **Sandbox environment**

+* 26/06/2020 8:21 to 8:23: Sandbox environment unavailable for 2 mins due to unexpected outage.

 * 23/06/2020 14:04 to 14:58: Sandbox environment unavailable for 54 mins due to simulated outage testing.